• What is Copywriting?

 So, with that said, here are seven signs at that your portfolio site needs anything from a tweak to a full overhaul.

-It looks like you’re much more serious about your career…and it also doesn’t inspire people to see what other copywriters they can find on swankyportfolios.com!
-One note: Try to set up as simple of a URL as you can.
-If you have a complicated first or last name, consider leaving it off.
+It looks like you’re much more serious about your career—and it also doesn’t inspire people to see what other copywriters they can find on swankyportfolios.com!
+Try to set up as simple of a URL as you can.
+URLs that are four or five words long are going to be, well, long.
+You’ll also want to avoid throwing up roadblocks of your own creation, like spending days coming up with your URL.
+The sooner you choose your URL, the sooner you can get going on creating the rest of your site and sharing with prospective clients.

 The whole purpose of your site is to give potential clients and bosses a sense of your skills by letting them read the copy you write.
 But if your site has small images of your pieces that can’t be clicked on to expand, there’s a good chance they can’t actually read what you’ve written.